Roobarb: Original series

 Roobarb is a green dog, and Custard is a pink cat.
 Roobarb is always involved in some kind of misadventure which he approaches with unbounded enthusiasm.
 Custard is cynical and sets out to sabotage Roobarb's fun.
 Which one comes out on top varies from episode to episode.
 Other characters in the series are the birds, who watch the antics of the other two from the safety of a nearby tree, often making snide remarks, and siding with whoever is winning.
 There is also a rather timid, pink mouse as well as the Sun and the Moon, who are depicted as sentient and able to talk to the other characters.

 The series is animated in a deliberately rough style, using marker pens and a very sketchy drawing technique, so that the pictures are constantly "shaking".
 This effect, known to animators as "boiling", gives an energetic character to the show, and was a contrast to the slick, smooth colouring of the American Hanna-Barbera shows that were being shown on British television.
 The series was voiced by actor Richard Briers and the theme tune was written by Johnny Hawksworth for de Wolfe Music.
 It was the first fully animated television series to be made in the United Kingdom.
-The series was later shown in reruns on the American children's television series Eureeka's Castle on Nickelodeon, with an American dub.
+The series was later shown in reruns on the American children's television series Eureeka's Castle on Nickelodeon, with the narrator’s speech redubbed in American English.

 The cartoon was a success, greatly loved by children and adults alike, and winning numerous awards.
 The series was also known for its eccentric use of quirky word play and sight gags.